Your Genesys Blog Subscription has been confirmed!

-And with the acceleration in digitizing the modern workplace, training is increasingly important.
+And with the acceleration in digitising the modern workplace, training is increasingly important.
 For example, video advising — training remote employees via video — seemed unthinkable for advisors in banks just months ago.
 But now it’s a reality in the relationship between bank employees and managers.

 Employee engagement has become just as important as the customer experience.
-Half of companies are working on reducing turnover rates with flexible hours, increasing compensation and resources such as agent analytics, supervisor coaching, career planning and gamification.
+Half of the companies are working on reducing turnover rates with flexible hours, increasing compensation and resources such as agent analytics, supervisor coaching, career planning and gamification.

 All these factors are putting increased pressure on operating efficiency.
-This means banks will continue to invest in new technologies that make staff more efficient, improve sales models, and remove costs and disruptions from personalized service experiences.
+This means banks will continue to invest in new technologies that make staff more efficient, improve sales models, and remove costs and disruptions from personalised service experiences.

 Addressing flaws in measurement systems and the voice of the customer is important.
-A bank might observe a 90% FCR in their call center — and that’s great.
+A bank might observe a 90% FCR in their call centre — and that’s great.
 But it’s not helpful if the call volume is caused by a problem on the bank’s mobile app that the customer couldn’t fix by going to the bank’s website.
 That means executives aren’t clearly seeing defects in their customer experience.
 In other words, important customer experience issues, breakages, inefficiency and rework can be missed if you don’t understand the full journey.

-Ultimately, artificial intelligence (AI)-driven personalization will help predict customer needs and suggest solutions before customers are even aware.
-These journeys propelled by data and behavior are becoming even more important this year.
+Ultimately, artificial intelligence (AI)-driven personalisation will help predict customer needs and suggest solutions before customers are even aware.
+These journeys propelled by data and behaviour are becoming even more important this year.
 More than three-quarters of business leaders worldwide agree that AI will be a critical part of their CX operations in the coming years, according to “AI Comes of Age,” a global research report by Economist Insight.